 FULL NAME OF STUDENT

+ADDREC

 ADDRESS

 NAME OF PARENT/GUARDIAN

+DADENIT/CHARDIAN DHONE NUMBED

 PARENT/GUARDIAN PHONE NUMBER

 NAME OF HIGH SCHOOL STUDENT WILL ATTEND FOR THE FOLLOWING SCHOOL YEAR (HHS or ECG)

-- I wish to expunge the following high school credit-bearing course taken by my child while in middle school during grades 6, 7, - I understand that my child will receive no high school credit toward graduation for this course and may have to repeat this course if it is a required prerequisite course. - I understand that the SOL verified credit will not be awarded to my child until course is passed and credit awarded. - I further understand that decision is irreversible and must be made prior to enrollment in high school.
+• I wish to expunge the following high school credit-bearing course taken by my child while in middle school during grades 6.
+7. and/or 8.

+- I understand that my child will receive no high school credit toward graduation for this course and may have to repeat this course if it is a required prerequisite course. - I understand that the SOL verified credit will not be awarded to my child until course is passed and credit awarded. - I further understand that decision is irreversible and must be made prior to enrollment in high school.